DTMF Radio Receiver

 This project is explaining how you can receive DTMF singnal and present them on 3 LEDs.

 Here I have given you the basic structure of a PLL synthesized receiver.
-The SA615 ciruit is a very good circuit

-and hopefully it will stay on the market for some years, so I advice you to start using it in your projects.
+so I advice you to start using it in your projects.

 You can always mail me if there is anything unclear.